What Is a Splint?

 If your doctor told you to keep the splint on during bathing, make sure it doesn't get wet.

-If the splint gets splashed, gently blow air into it from a hair dryer on the cool or fan-only setting.
-If some of the splint goes under water or gets very wet, call your doctor.
+- If the splint gets splashed, gently blow air into it from a hair dryer on the cool or fan-only setting.
+If some of the splint goes under water or gets very wet, your mom or dad should call your doctor.

-- The fingers or toes are swollen, changing colors, or feel numb.
+- Your fingers or toes are swollen, changing colors, or feel numb.

 - The splint feels too tight or too loose.